phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 136107
+#Number of Clinton Tweets: 136464
-#Number of Trump Tweets: 117347
+#Number of Trump Tweets: 117911
-#Number of Rubio Tweets: 32026
+#Number of Rubio Tweets: 32238
-#Total Number of Tweets: 20655
+#Number of Bush Tweets: 12157
-#Number of Bush Tweets: 12082
+#Number of Carson Tweets: 11621
-#Number of Carson Tweets: 11528
+#Number of Sanders Tweets: 3031
-#Number of Sanders Tweets: 2853
+#Total Number of Tweets:
 ---